krbcontext/python-krbcontext/README.rst

 Lazy initialization
 -------------------

-Before running client's code, krbcontext checks credential krbtgt/REALM@REALM in credentials cache locally to see whether it is necessary to be initialized.
+Before running client's code, ``krbcontext`` checks credential ``krbtgt/REALM@REALM`` in default or specified credential cache to see if it is necessary to be initialized.

 Thread-safe
 -----------